 Midcareer journalists covering science, technology, the environment or medicine can apply for a fellowship at MIT.

-Fellows receive a US$65,000 stipend plus tuition.
+Fellows receive a US$70,000 stipend plus tuition for the MIT academic year, from mid-August to late May.
 Additional benefits include health insurance, research trip stipends, conference stipends and access to MIT and Harvard resources.

 Applicants must have English proficiency and at least three years of experience as reporters, writers, editors, producers, illustrators or photojournalists.
 They may work for newspapers, magazines, television, radio or the web.